How to Transfer Your 529 Plan to Another State

 • The new 529 plan will want to know how much of the distribution from the old 529 plan was principal and how much was earnings.

-• In most cases, you will need to provide the new 529 plan with a copy of the most recent statement from the old 529 plan.
+• In most cases, the account owner must provide the new 529 plan with a copy of the most recent statement from the old 529 plan.

 A good place to start: